interactar/bitcoredfullnode/README.md

 This orchestation uses three dockers:

-*The Public Node which has enabled insight web/api, and https certs and is used to verify transactions from outside.
+*The Public Node which has enabled insight web/api, with out https certs.
 *The Private Node which has a limited network access and limited plugins for security purposes.
 *The Wallet Which is the BWS service and should be configured to talk with your public NODE.

-You are able to run all this dockers in one server, also you can run each docker-compose in a different server.
+You are able to run all this dockers in one server, also you can run each docker-compose on a different server.

+Each docker-compose works with different branches, master is for livenet and testnet well is for testnet.

 # [[ INSTALATION ]]